Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

     auto_fill: true
 ~~~

-Notice that the entity and the slot have the same name, it saves some trouble.
+Notice that the entity and the slot have the same name.
+Together with *auto_fill: true*, it makes the autofill possible.

-Also in **domain.yml**, as usual, we define bot response and embed the slot into it:
+Also in **domain.yml**, we define the bot response, as usual, and embed the slot into it:

 ~~~
 responses: